stomy22/BD_Spot_QOE_Camera_Streaming/README.md

 - you can find the unity scripts [here](src/unity/adaptive_videostreaming/Assets/Scripts/)

 ## important
-Advice:
-- always start the Linux Computer with the Python Script **Before** you start the Unity Application
+always start the Linux Computer with the Python Script **Before** you start the Unity Application

 ## Setup